berndkuennen/lint_trilogy/Readme.md

 ----

-## Lint your JSON
+## The Good, the Bad and the JSON
 These are the interfaces to lint a JSON.
 Choose one according to your needs.
+The basic python json library stops at the first error so you always get a list/array with just the next error as answer.

 ### /lint/json/form
 This page offers a comfortable HTML form to enter a JSON and lint it.
 On clicking the button, the app checks the JSON and gives feedback as an unordered list, or, in best case, tells you that the JSON ist valid.